-PARENT/GUARDIAN BREAKFASTS, COFFEES, AND Q&A
+PARENT/GUARDIAN WEBINARS AND Q&A

-These informal optional gatherings are a chance for administrators to talk with parents and guardians about what is happening at the school, including upcoming events and trends in the student body.
+These virtual or in-person gatherings are a chance for administrators to talk with parents and guardians about what is happening at the school, including upcoming events and trends in the student body.
 They are not meant to be a time to discuss individual teachers or issues that pertain only to individual students.
 Generally, administrators provide a brief update and then answer questions from parents and guardians.